APPLICATIONS ARE NOT BEING ACCEPTED AT THIS TIME. PLEASE CHECK BACK SEPT. 4, 2020.

 Need help completing your application?
 Watch this short step-by-step video.

-Caregiver considerations when applying for the Alabama Respite Voucher Respite Reimbursement Program:
+Caregiver considerations when applying for the Alabama Respite Reimbursement Program:

 - I understand that I must submit proof of diagnosis, which is required to process my application.

-- I understand that in order to receive reimbursement for respite services, my voucher form must be completed, signed, and returned to Alabama Respite by the due date provided.
+- I understand that in order to receive reimbursement for respite services, my timesheet form must be completed, signed, and returned to Alabama Respite by the due date provided.

 - I understand that I am responsible for selecting and training a trustworthy respite provider who is at least 18 years of age and living outside of the care recipient’s home.
 Neither Alabama Respite nor UCP Huntsville will be held responsible for any actions taken by my selected respite provider.